Skip to content

 vecirand(n)

-Return a random vector of uniform sampled float coefficients.
+Return a random vector of uniformly sampled float coefficients.

 \[ \vec{v}\sim\mathcal{U}^n([0, 1[) \qquad \mathbb{K}^n \]